theprophetictimeline/Pi-Lookup-Tool/README.md

 With this program you have the choice of looking up numbers in multiple constants, like Euler-Mascheroni's (em) or Phi (phi)

+Input one of the following codes to switch constants:

 Pi (pi), Phi (phi), e (e), Euler-Mascheroni Constant (em), 2Pi (2pi), Glaisher-Kinkelin Constant (A), Catalan Constant (cat), Khinchin-Levy Constant (kl), Square root of 2 (rt)

 # Hebrew Gematria